-barry crerar is developing a slate of authored stories that seek to inspire and provoke.
+barry crerar are developing a slate of authored stories that seek to inspire and provoke.
 Feature drama projects in development include CUCKOO (wr/dir Paul Wright with support of Screen Scotland and the BFI); THE FLAMING HEART (wr/dir Ruth Paxton with support of BBC Films) and GIRL (wr.
 Adura Onashile and dir.
 Chika Anadu with support of iFeatures via BFI & BBC Films).

-The company’s feature debut, RUN, from writer/director Scott Graham, is due to have its world premiere at Tribeca Film Festival 2019.
-RUN is a co-production with Margaret Matheson’s bard entertainments, funded by the BFI, BBC Films and Creative Scotland and is being sold internationally by Film Constellation.
+In 2019 barry crerar produced RUN, from writer/director Scott Graham which premiered in competition at Tribeca Film Festival 2019.
+The film was made in co-production with Margaret Matheson’s bard entertainments, funded by the BFI, BBC Films and Screen Scotland, and is sold internationally by Film Constellation.

-Currently in post-production is short film BE STILL MY BEATING HEART, written and directed by Ruth Paxton, funded by BBC Films alongside BFI and Creative Scotland through Scottish Film Talent Network.
+Currently in post-production is short film BE STILL MY BEATING HEART, written and directed by Ruth Paxton, funded by BBC Films alongside BFI and Screen Scotland through Scottish Film Talent Network.

 In 2017 barry crerar produced two films with artist filmmaker Rachel Maclean, SPITE YOUR FACE and R U SATISFIED?, which was broadcast on Channel 4 in August 2018.

+Ciara and Rosie have over 20 years combined production experience including producing award-winning short films and high end TV commercials.
 From 2014 – 2016, Rosie was Development & Production Executive at Creative Scotland, credits include Peter Mackie Burns & The Bureau’s DAPHNE.
 Prior to this Rosie was Programme Manager at BFI London Film Festival, Festival Manager at Flickerfest International Short Film Festival, Co-Director of Glasgow Short Film Festival.
 From 2013-2016 Ciara was a commercials producer at Mallinson Television Productions and previously, Development & Production Executive on the UK Film Council funded DigiCult’s shorts programme.
-They have 20 years combined production experience including producing award-winning short films and high end TV commercials.